 - 1/2 cup golden raisins

-- 1/2 cup chopped cherries mix the fruit to your preference to add up to 156 grams
+- 1/2 cup chopped cherries or cranberries mix the fruit to your preference to add up to 156 grams

 - Whisk together cinnamon, baking soda, salt flour in a bowl.
 Set aside.

 - Add in both sugars and mix on medium for 3-4 minutes.
 See notes.

 - Add dry ingredients a little at a time.

 - Roll into even sized cookies (about 31 grams).